gnotaras/wordpress-add-meta-tags/readme.txt

 - [2.10.8](http://www.codetrax.org/versions/345)
  - Adds metadata to the head section of [AMP pages](https://www.ampproject.org).
 If the Schema.org Microdata generator is enabled, it forces JSON+LD Schema.org metadata instead.
+ - If the automatic generation of descriptions and keywords has been [turned off](http://www.codetrax.org/projects/wp-add-meta-tags/wiki/Plugin_Functionality_Customization#Stop-the-plugin-from-auto-generating-descriptions-and-keywords-meta-tags), warnings appear in the help texts under the relevant fields in the _Metadata_ metabox in the post editing screen.
+(Props to Česlav Przywara for valuable feedback.)
+ - Added option to enforce the expansion of shortcodes before generating a description.
+(Props to kunicz for valuable feedback.)
+ - Added option that adds Facebook's XML namespaces to the html element of the page.
+(Props to Gabriel Winnberg for ideas and valuable feedback.)
+ - Fixed issue with the flag of the `array_unique()` function in PHP 5.2.
+(Props to Rocket-Boy for valuable feedback.)
+ - Fixed issue with WooCommerce product description when the JSON+LD Schema.org generator is enabled and the product object has no content.
 - [2.10.7](http://www.codetrax.org/versions/345)
  - Added option to omit help texts and notices in the Metadata Review Mode panel.
  - Updated translations.